alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 ## Credentials in the lab

 You can use any password you would like for this lab.
-Common passwords are not recommended for security best practices in real environments, but for test environment purposes they are acceptable.
+Common passwords are not recommended for security purposes but for test environment purposes they are acceptable.
 However, it is recommended you use secure passwords to familiarize yourself with these practices.

 | Setting | Credential |
 |---------|------------|